 If you need electric service for a residence or business under construction, it may be necessary for our field personnel to meet with you at the service location to determine the proper facilities needed to provide electric service.
 Please call either of our offices to initiate that service.

-For more information on new electric service, please contact your local Clay County Electric Cooperative Corporation office or click here to e-mail your question.
+For more information on new electric service, please contact your local Clay County Electric Cooperative Corporation office or e-mail us your question.

 Thank you for allowing us to serve your energy needs.

 Q. MOST INFORMATION PUBLISHED BY CLAY COUNTY ELECTRIC COOPERATIVE CORP.
 REFERS TO MEMBERS.
 WHAT PERSONS OR ORGANIZATIONS ARE BEING REFERRED TO AND WHAT ARE THE BENEFITS AND OBLIGATIONS OF "MEMBERSHIP"?

 A. Each person or entity receiving electric service from Clay County Electric Cooperative Corp. is a member of Clay County Electric Cooperative Corp.
 This cooperative is a not-for-profit organization formed to provide services at cost to its members.
 Members of Clay County Electric pay competitive rates for electric service that generates a margin for the cooperative.
 These margins are retained and invested in plant and equipment necessary to provide service to members.
 When prudent financial considerations allow, previously retained margins are refunded to members by way of a capital credit retirement check.
 Rights and obligations of members arise from a contractual relationship detailed in Clay County Electric Cooperative Corp.
 Bylaws.